 After acceptance, your manuscript will be sent to production for copy editing and preparation of the proofs.
 If you will be unavailable at any time while your manuscript is in production, please contact email@example.com.

-Corresponding authors will be notified when their article enters production and will receive a link to proofs within two weeks.
+Corresponding authors will be emailed a link to proofs within two weeks after acceptance.
 Authors may choose to edit either the HTML or PDF versions of their proofs.
 Proofs must be returned within 48 hours.

 Articles are usually published within 48 hours after the author returns corrected proofs.
 This can vary depending on the extent of requested changes.
 Publication date also depends on whether the article has a companion article or press coverage.
 On publication day, the articles are usually posted before 10AM EST. See our FAQ on daily publication for more details.

-Authors of articles submitted in 2023 can choose to pay no fee for Open Access 6 months after publication under a CC-BY-NC-SA license (green).
-Authors have the option to instead pay a single article charge of $2,000 to make their article Open Access immediately upon publication under a CC-BY license.
+Authors have the option to instead pay a single article charge of $6,000 in order to make their article open access immediately upon publication under CC-BY license.

 Reprints and journal copies

 You will have the opportunity to order paper reprints of your article, print copies of the issue in which your manuscript will appear, or cover posters when you return your proofs.

 Copyright of all material published in RUP journals remains with the authors.
 Unless Open Access is selected, authors grant Rockefeller University Press an exclusive license to publish their work for the first six months.
 After six months, the work becomes available to the public to copy, distribute, or display under a Creative Commons Attribution-Noncommercial-Share Alike 4.0 International license (CC-BY-NC-SA).